 Skip to content

-The Kapululangu Aboriginal Women's Association (KAWA) runs the Kapululangu Women's Law and Culture Centre in Balgo, Western Australia.
-This centre was established by Balgo women Elders to assist them in fulfilling their obligations as the Senior Law Women (ceremonial bosses), healers, providers and protectors for their families and peoples.
-The centre was also established for Elders to enjoy and to teach the cultural knowledge passed to them by their old people and ancestors.
+The Kapululangu Aboriginal Women's Association (KAWA) is a women's law and culture centre in Balgo, Western Australia.
+It was established by the female Elders of Balgo, to assist them in fulfilling their obligations as the Senior Law Women (ceremonial bosses), healers, providers, and protectors for their families and peoples.

 Kapululangu Aboriginal Women's Association

 Balgo via Halls Creek WA 6770